beginning of content

 Testing positive to COVID-19 while pregnant

-9-minute read
+10-minute read

 What should I do if I test positive to COVID-19?

-How is COVID-19 treated if I’m pregnant?
+How can I treat COVID-19 at home if I’m pregnant?

 If you have been advised that you can safely recover from COVID-19 at home, there are several things you can do to relieve the symptoms:

-You should also monitor your baby's movements and look out for any signs your symptoms are getting worse.
+You should also monitor your baby's movements and look out for any signs that your symptoms are getting worse.

-What are the signs my symptoms are getting worse?
+What are the symptoms of COVID-19?

-These symptoms are considered moderate:
+These COVID-19 symptoms are considered moderate:

-These symptoms are considered severe:
+These COVID-19 symptoms are considered severe:

 Tell your maternity care providers that you have COVID-19 so they can best advise you what to do.